-4.3 Pre-Crisis Optimal Inflation
+4.3.
+Pre-crisis optimal inflation

-In 2003, the ECB conducted a review of its strategy.
-One of the outcomes of the review was to clarify its quantitative definition of price stability which was to be interpreted as an inflation rate of close to but below 2 percent in the medium run.
-Figure 2 illustrates that, according to our model, this choice was consistent with what the optimal inflation target was given the pre-crisis estimated value of r^ .
+In 2003, the ECB conducted a first review of its strategy.
+One of the outcomes of the review was to clarify its quantitative definition of price stability which was to be interpreted as an inflation rate of "below, but close to 2 percent" in the medium run.
+Fig. 2 illustrates that, according to our model, this choice was consistent with what the optimal inflation target was given the pre-crisis estimated value of r^ .
 Indeed, given pre-crisis parameter estimates-in particular for a natural rate of $r^ = 2.8$ percent-and an ELB constraint at e = 0-which was ECB's perceived lower bound at that time-welfare is maximized at $\pi = 1.8$ percent, strikingly consistent with the choice that was made in 2003.
 The other way around, the quantitative trade-off between the incidence of the ELB and a positive steady-state inflation that our model delivers seems to align with the policy preferences at the time of the 2003 review.
 In particular, it does not overweight the costs of the ELB compared to those of a positive steady-state inflation.